-If you’ve only got a day in the world’s second-largest desert city , you’ll need to prioritize.
-Here are some top tips on what to do, see, and eat in Lima.
+If you’ve only got one day in the world’s second-largest desert city , you’ll need to prioritize.
+Here are some of our top tips on what to do, see, and eat in Lima.

 Drink some Peruvian coffee